kwindeezah/kwindeezah/README.md

 <div>
   I'm a Software Developer from Nigeria

-- 🔭 I’m currently working as a Software Developer
+- 🔭 I’m currently working as a Software Developer and a Digital Markerter focused on content marketing

-- ✍️  I'm also into Technical Writing
+- ✍️  I'm also exploring Technical Writing

 - 🕰  I love reading, listening to music, and watching movies in my spare time

-- 🤩 Fun fact: I use over spaces tabs
+- 🤩 Fun fact: I use spaces over tabs

+- 📫 How to reach me:

 </div>